The Thesaurus trick: ctrl+shift+D.

 The point I’m taking too long to get to is the writing focuses more on the character and story, and not about having as many set-piece scenes as possible.
 They took the time to craft a great back-story for all the characters, whether it be an ensemble film like The Avengers, or a single-hero outing like Thor.
 Okay I’ll be honest, neither of the Thor films out so far did much to excite me, but they nailed the casting with Chris Hemsworth, and spend a significant time in the first film to set-up his story.
 Plus the first Thor was directed by Shakespeare thesp Kenneth Branagh, a pretty interesting choice IMO.

 With Batman VS Superman and Man Of Steel, it felt like the studios glossed over their origin stories, either from sheer laziness or assuming everyone knows their back-stories by now.
-The latter could be true considering DC’s two heavyweights are easily the two most recognizable superheroes in the world, but their set-up was still lacking, even if I’ve seen Bruce Wayne’s parents got shot at least four times by now.
+The latter could be true considering the DC heavyweights are easily the two most recognizable superheroes in the world, but their set-up was still lacking, even if I’ve seen Bruce Wayne’s parents get shot like four times by now.

 Marvel’s clearly not afraid to takes risks on unproven comics, considering the recent success of GOTG and Ant-Man.
 Sometimes it doesn’t always pan out exactly like they planned, like ALL the Fantastic Four movies for example, but more often than not, they do really well at the box office and score with fans/critics.

 One of the other reasons I’m loving the MCU right now is the directors they choose, who they’re also not afraid to take a chance on.
 Sometimes they’ll make an obvious choice, like Joss Whedon or Shane Black.
-But who could’ve predicted how well GOTG (can you tell I’m a fan?) ended-up turning out thanks to direcotr James Gunn, previously known for lower budget films like Super and Slither.
-Even back in 2008 with John Favreau directing Iron Man, who at the time was just starting to direct bigger films and was still unproved, but now he’s a bonafied blockbuster director.
+But who could’ve predicted how well GOTG (can you tell I’m a fan?) ended-up turning out thanks to director James Gunn, previously known for lower budget films like Super and Slither.
+Even back in 2008 when John Favreau directed Iron Man, he at was just starting to direct bigger films and was still unproven, but now he’s a bonafied blockbuster director.
 And honestly, who in the hell had the foresight to pick the Russo Brothers, previously known mainly for television shows, to direct that last two (and really effing good) Captain America films?

 Kevin Feige that’s who.
 The Marvel Studios head is as a big a film nerd as he is a comic book nerd, and he just seems to be making one smart decision after the other.
 He’s almost single-handedly turned the studio around, as it was struggling in the early/mid 2000’s with disappointing films like Daredevil and Electra.